Scaarus/nativedb/extrametadata/GetTattooShopDlcItemIndex.md

 | 19 | Mp Fm |

-ify a collectionHash of -1 to check all collections
+Specify a collectionHash of -1 to check all collections